disclaimer

 • Online search:

 Alternatively, an online search is a faster way to find a person locked behind bars.
-For inmates of state prisons, the searcher may query the Department of Corrections’ central repository of information on inmates.
-The agency operates Offender Web Search, a useful tool in finding any inmate within the state.
-To use Offender Search, the searcher must know necessary search details such as the offender’s full name or Missouri DOC number.
+For inmates of state prisons, the searcher may query the Department of Corrections' central repository of information on inmates.
+The agency operates Offender Web Search, a helpful tool for finding any inmate within the state.
+To use Offender Search, the searcher must know the necessary search details, such as the offender's full name or Missouri DOC number.
 Of course, the probability of having inmates bearing the same name is very high.
 Thus, the searcher may use the date of birth, approximate age, and gender to narrow down the results.
 Every search result will display the most recent mugshot, personal information, and offense history of the incarcerated offender.

 How Can I Find an Inmate for Free in Missouri?